Signed Into Law

 Which agencies enforce HB4748?

-HB4748 is enforced by Comptroller of Public Accounts and All State Agencies (Purchasing Departments).
+HB4748 is enforced by All State Agencies (Purchasing Departments) and Comptroller of Public Accounts.

 Q

-The compliance urgency for HB4748 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB4748 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q